suan12/mcsolver/README.md

 # mcsolver
 A user friendly tools using Monte Carlo simulations for estimation of Curie temperature

-Original contributor： Dr. Liang Liu* 1.Shenzheng University 2.Shandong University
+Original version author： Dr. Liang Liu* 1.Shenzheng University 2.Shandong University
 Email: liangliu@mail.sdu.edu.cn

+You can download the packed .exe (only tested in Windows 10 platform) from the following link.
+Wish it can find something helpful for you.
+And if it was used for publication, please cite:
+[1] Magnetic switches via electric field in BN nanoribbons.
+Applied Surface Science 480(2019)

 网盘下载地址：
 链接：https://pan.baidu.com/s/1EaDqOOdB7AP9WXrwEIEaxQ